Komodo/komodo-website/src/pages/blog/2014-02/adding-new-functionality-to-komodo-with-macros.html.md

 ## Seeing It Work

 First, in an editor file I make a rectangular selection.
-I used the Ctrl+Alt+Arrow keyboard movements, but you can also hold down Alt (Cmd on Mac, Alt on Linux) key and Mouse select the rectangular region.
+I used the Alt+Shift+Arrow keyboard movements, but you can also hold down Alt (Cmd on Mac, Alt on Linux) key and Mouse select the rectangular region.

 ![Step 1](/images/blog/2014-02/incremental_number_screenshot_1.png)